-Sometimes the stack you use don’t live up to the expectations.
-In those cases you either salvage what you can or opt-out for a completely different option.
-The problems we faced while working on EMDYN project resulted in a complete change of the stack.
+Sometimes the stack you use doesn’t live up to the expectations.
+In those cases, you either salvage what you can or opt out for a completely different option.
+The problems we faced while working on the EMDYN project resulted in a complete change of the stack.

 It also resulted in huge performance improvements.

 From 5.7s to 1.2s for First Contentful Paint (the time at which the first text or image is painted) with Speed Index from 6.7s to 2.5s ie that’s how quickly the content of a page is visibly populated.

 Not a bad improvement, right.
 So how did we do that?

 Emerging Dynamics (EMDYN) is a privately held security company, expert in intelligence-led security solutions.
 They help numerous multi-billion-dollar international corporations get ahead of the threat curve with state-of-the-art technology, enabling them to optimize critical decision-making and protect their assets.
 As such, they had two main concerns performance and security, and a simple request to move the front-end of the website to Gatsby.